-The application opens for Fall 2024 positions on April 15th 2023, and all applications should be in by August 5th 2024.
-Late applications may be considered but a position is not guaranteed.
+The application opens for Fall 2025 positions in late April 2025, and selection of first choice courses will begin on the 12th May.
+Later applications may be considered and selection continues through August but a position for any student is not guaranteed.
 Early applications are encouraged.